jeka-dev/jeka/org.jerkar.core/src/main/doc/tutorial.md

 ### Triggering SonarQube analysis

 You just have to activate the Jacoco plugin as `jerkar doVerify sonar#`.
-By default it triggers on local SonarQube server.
+By default analysis is triggered on local SonarQube server (http://localhost:9000).
+You can also execute `jerkar doVerify sonar# jacoco#`to trigger an analysis that include unit test coverage.
-The sonar properties are already set according the build information (source location, classpath, test location, encoding, ...) but can set [any parameter](http://docs.sonarqube.org/display/SONAR/Analysis+Parameters) by defining it as option.
+The sonar properties are already set according build information (source location, classpath, test location, encoding, ...) but you can set [any parameter](http://docs.sonarqube.org/display/SONAR/Analysis+Parameters) by defining it as option.

 For example, you can add the following to your [Jerkar User Home]/options.properties